Ganesha2282882/paddleballjs/README.md

 ## Name origin
 It's from an [NPM expansion](https://github.com/npm/npm-expansions/blob/HEAD/expansions.txt).
 The full expansion is `November's Paddleball Marathon`.
 ## Usage
 Just use `create-paddleball-app` to scaffold, and then edit index.jsx.
 To add pages, copy the `buble` line in `Makefile` and change the filename.
-Then add an page with this:
+Then add a page with this:
 ```html
 <!DOCTYPE html>
 <html>